GregUtas/robust-services-core/README.md

 as a software architect in the telecom industry.
 But more importantly, POTS is a non-trivial application, yet everyone has a reasonable understanding of what it does.
-You should therefore be able to figure out what the POTS code is doing without having read a large specification.
+You should therefore be able to figure out what the POTS code is doing without reading a large specification.
 An overview of the POTS application is provided [here](/docs/RSC-POTS-Application.md).

 ### C++ static analysis tool
 The development of RSC got sidetracked when the author decided to develop C++ static analysis tools.
 This toolset detects violations of various C++ design guidelines, such as those found in Scott Myer's *Effective C++*.
-It also analyzes `#include` lists to determine which ones should be added or deleted.
+It also analyzes `#include` directives to determine which ones should be added or deleted.
 An overview of the toolset is provided [here](docs/RSC-Cxx-Static-Analysis-Tools.md).

 ## Building an executable
 RSC requires C++11.